 History is piled high in Andalucía.
-Moorish citadels sit on top of Roman mosaics, a 16th-century cathedral crouches in the middle of a 10th-century mosque, and everywhere there is a sense of civilisation constantly renewing itself in the fierce Mediterranean sun.
-Our seven-day trip takes in all the principal sites – of Muslim al-Andalus that flourished here for nearly eight hundred years, and those produced under Christian rule following the Reconquista – and includes some of the most delicate and richly-decorated monuments in Europe.
+Moorish citadels sit on top of Roman mosaics, a 16th-century cathedral in the middle of a 10th-century mosque, and everywhere there is a sense of civilisation constantly renewing itself in the fierce Mediterranean sun.
+Our trip takes in the principal sites and galleries, and includes some of the most delicate and richly decorated monuments in Europe.
 Most exciting of all is the sense of cultural and artistic fusion with often staggeringly beautiful results.
 Among the most notable monuments are those produced during the short-lived Umayyad caliphate in Córdoba, and when the Muslim-ruled cities of Granada and Seville were withstanding the forces of the Christian kingdoms that eventually replaced them.

-We begin at 4pm in our Málaga hotel, with the opening lecture – followed by a tour of the Museo Carmen Thyssen (19th- and early 20th-century Spanish art), and dinner together.
+We begin at 4pm in our Málaga hotel, with the opening lecture, followed by an early-evening tour of the Museo Carmen Thyssen (19th- and early 20th-century Spanish art).
+Dinner together.

 The morning starts in Andalucía’s best-preserved Moorish citadel, the Alcázar above Málaga, followed by the elegant Museo Picasso.
-Later, in Granada, we visit the cathedral and the flamboyantly Gothic Capilla Real, final resting place of Ferdinand and Isabella.
+Later, in Granada, we visit the Renaissance cathedral and the flamboyantly Gothic Capilla Real – final resting place of the Catholic monarchs Ferdinand and Isabella.
 Second lecture at our hotel.

-The day belongs to the Alhambra – jewel of Islamic Al-Andalus – with the Palacios Nazaríes our main focus.
+The day belongs to the Alhambra – jewel of Islamic al-Andalus – starting with the Palacios Nazaríes.
 Their delicate chambers and courtyards rank amongst Europe’s finest mediaeval monuments.
 We finish at the gardens of the Generalife, before returning to the hotel for our third lecture.

-Our second day in Córdoba includes La Judería (the old Jewish Quarter), and the Alcázar – where Ferdinand and Isabella met Christopher Columbus in 1486.
+Our second day in Córdoba includes visits to La Judería (the old Jewish Quarter), and the Alcázar – where Ferdinand and Isabella met Christopher Columbus in 1486.
 We finish with the extensive Roman collections at the Museo Arqueológico, before transferring to Seville.

-Our final morning is spent at the magnificent Museo de Bellas Artes – second only to the Prado in Spain, and home to works by El Greco, Velázquez, Murillo and Goya.
-The trip ends at the hotel by 12pm.
+Our final morning is spent at the Museo de Bellas Artes – second only to the Prado in Spain, and home to works by El Greco, Velázquez, Murillo and Goya.
+The trip ends back at the hotel by 1pm.